Updated: November 06, 2019 09:56 AM GMT

 The 54-year-old prelate spoke to the media after 37 of the 100 odd priests in the diocese wrote to the Vatican and its papal representative in India, plus other heads of church bodies in India.

 The letter alleged that Bishop William has had sexual relationships with at least 10 women.
 He is the father to two children aged 12 and five, it said.
-The letter, also circulated in media, sought action against the bishop.
+The letter, also circulated in media, sought action against the bishop."If the allegations were true, I would not have been made a bishop," Bishop William told media.

 Born and raised in Mysore, he was a priest of the diocese until named its bishop in January 2017.
 But his detractors say that besides sexual violations, he has also misappropriated diocesan funds.